 Banning a massive, global company from buying U.S. made products affects companies in the U.S., particularly in the long-term.
 Small wireless companies operating outside cities use Huawei components, and are being forced to abandon expansion plans in their severely underserved areas, according to a report by The New York Times.
 Huawei sells equipment to about one-quarter of small U.S. wireless firms.

-Google was first to comply with the U.S. government ruling, and Huawei cannot purchase the required licenses to use Android with Google Services for some future devices.
-It may also mean Huawei smartphones will not receive version updates in the future, unless the situation is resolved.
+Google was first to comply with the U.S. government ruling, and as a result, Huawei cannot purchase the required licenses to use Android with Google Services for some future devices.
+This may also mean Huawei smartphones will not receive version updates in the future unless the situation is resolved.

 A number of significant chipmakers, including Qualcomm and Intel, have supposedly told their employees that they will no longer be supplying Huawei.
 While Huawei creates its own processors for its smartphones, the company still requires hardware from other manufacturers.
 Huawei has been stockpiling chips in advance of such an outcome though, and according to Bloomberg, the company had built up a three-month stockpile ahead of the ban.

 ARM, the U.K.-based company that designs the architecture on which most of the world’s mobile and computer chips are produced, has issued instructions to cease working with Huawei.
 This first came according to leaked documents obtained by the BBC, but has since been confirmed by The Verge.
 The instruction doesn’t stop Huawei from making chips now, but it may hurt future chip design and production.
 Huawei produces its own mobile processors, named Kirin, under a separate arm of the company called HiSilicon.
 It works closely with ARM on the development of these chips, just like Apple, Qualcomm, and Samsung.